opardo/KPIsHealth/README.md

 #### Brand Status

-This table shows if each one of the KPIs is growing, decreasing or with not enough information to think it is doing one of both, by using statistically significant differences.
+This table shows if each one of the KPIs is growing, decreasing or with not enough information to think it is doing one of both, using statistically significant differences.

 ![Image of brand status](https://github.com/opardo/KPIsHealth/blob/master/KPIsHealth/images/brand_status.png)

 ### Analyse Section

-This section allows to deepen into each one of the KPI trends, and understand more how the brand is behaving.
+This section allows to deepen into each one of the KPI trends and understand more how the brand is behaving.

 #### Filters

-All the analysis in this section can be done by filtering by demographics!
+All the analysis in this section can be done filtering by demographics!

 <img src="https://github.com/opardo/KPIsHealth/blob/master/KPIsHealth/images/filters.png" width="200">

 #### Latest Change

 This tab allows the user to visualize the difference's distribution versus a previous period, for every KPI.
-This shows how close or far was the metric from the significant difference threshold, and how much uncertainty there is about the real value.
+This shows how close was the metric from the significant difference threshold, and how much uncertainty there is about the real value.

 ![Image of lastest change](https://github.com/opardo/KPIsHealth/blob/master/KPIsHealth/images/latest_change.png)